 One of the best ways to monitor your cash flow and to ensure that your business stays afloat is with a Cash Flow Forecast.

-A cash flow forecast can be in two forms, a table with rows and columns or a chart.
+A cash flow forecast can be in two forms.

 A table is great for seeing the detail and a chart is perfect for an overview.